epsilonrhorho/dns-updater/README.md

 ## Kubernetes deployment

-The manifests in `k8s/` run `dns-updater` as a CronJob every two minutes.
+The manifests in `k8s/` run `dns-updater` continuously.
+The application now handles its own scheduling and updates the DNS record every two minutes.
 Create a secret containing your AWS credentials before applying them:

 ```bash